cy33hc/ps4-ezremote-client/README.md

 # ezRemote Client

-ezRemote Client is an application that allows you to connect the PS4 to remote FTP/SFTP, SMB, NFS, WebDAV, HTTP servers and Google Drive to transfer files.
+ezRemote Client is an application that allows you to connect the PS4 to remote FTP/SFTP, SMB(Windows Share), NFS, WebDAV, HTTP servers and Google Drive to transfer files.
 The interface is inspired by Filezilla client which provides a commander like GUI.

 **New:** As of version 1.0.8, ezRemote Client has a Web Interface that can be access from any modern browser to manage the PS4 files.